 Prepare for a rewarding and purposeful career in biomedical engineering by learning to address real-world problems as you work through a modern curriculum.
 Qualified biomedical engineers have many job opportunities available to pursue.
 Some of the career paths that may be related to this degree include:

-- Rehabilitation engineering
+- Biomedical engineering

 General Education Requirements

 General Education coursework prepares Grand Canyon University graduates to think critically, communicate clearly, live responsibly in a diverse world, and thoughtfully integrate their faith and ethical convictions into all dimensions of life.
 These competencies, essential to an effective and satisfying life, are outlined in the General Education Learner Outcomes.
 General Education courses embody the breadth of human understanding and creativity contained in the liberal arts and sciences tradition.
 Students take an array of foundational knowledge courses that promote expanded knowledge, insight, and the outcomes identified in the University's General Education Competencies.
 The knowledge and skills students acquire through these courses serve as a foundation for successful careers and lifelong journeys of growing understanding and wisdom.